Navy Office of Community Outreach

-Navy Office of Community Outreach (NAVCO) is the U.S. Navy's Chief of Information (CHINFO) national community outreach field activity.
+The Navy Office of Community Outreach (NAVCO) serves as the U.S. Navy's primary community outreach field activity under the Chief of Information (CHINFO).

-NAVCO's primary means of outreach is through Navy Weeks, which works to bring a concentration of Navy personnel and assets to cities and towns across Middle America.
-NAVCO accomplishes outreach at each Navy Week through several key programs which include the Navy Speakers' Bureau, Navy Band support, Navy Aviation support, Caps for Kids, media outreach, as well as coordinating with Ships and Submarines for namesake visits.
+NAVCO's main focus is to engage with communities across Middle America through Navy Weeks, where a significant presence of Navy personnel and assets is brought to various cities and towns.
+To facilitate outreach during Navy Weeks, NAVCO implements several key programs such as the Navy Speakers' Bureau, Navy Band support, Navy Aviation support, Caps for Kids initiative, media outreach, and coordination with Ships and Submarines for namesake visits.

 Mission

-NAVCO serves as the central point of coordination for Navy community outreach programs throughout the continental U.S. with the exception of fleet concentration areas, and the Los Angeles and New York metropolitan areas.
+NAVCO serves as the central point of coordination for Navy community outreach programs throughout the continental U.S., with the exception of fleet concentration areas and the Los Angeles and New York metropolitan areas.
 The goal of this coordination is to conduct and align national Navy image, awareness and branding efforts by coordinating existing personnel and assets to maximize community-relations impact.